brentp/somalier/README.md

 For example to add the **n + 1th** samples, just run `somalier extract` on the new sample and then re-use the already extracted data from the `n` original samples.

+For *huge* sample-sets, if you run into a bash error for *argument list too long*, you can pass the somalier files as quoted glob strings like:  `"/path/to/set-a/*.somalier" "/path/to/set-b/*.somalier"`.

 ## Usage

 The usage is also described above.
 Briefly, run: